Food Ingredient and Health Research Institute

 Biomarker Collection

-In addition to collecting pre-post intervention diet survey data, we measured pre-post intervention BMI, weight, fasting glucose, insulin and inorganic mercury levels.
+In addition to collecting pre-post intervention diet survey data, we measured pre-post intervention BMI, weight, fasting glucose, insulin, and inorganic mercury levels, which are crucial metrics often analyzed by food research institutes.

 Study Results